Skip to main content

 Does the description explain when to use this tool, when not to, or what alternatives exist?

-No guidance is provided on when to use this tool versus alternatives such as health_list or health_sensor_get.
-The agent has no indication of trade-offs or selection criteria.
+No guidance on when to use this tool vs alternatives like health_list or health_sensor_get.
+Lacks context for appropriate selection among many sibling tools.

 Agents often have multiple tools that could apply.
 Explicit usage guidance like "use X instead of Y when Z" prevents misuse.